For many brands, content marketing can be an investment that yields incredible growth.

 Since we can't give you that priority score, we wanted to give you a replacement that will at least point you in the right direction based on the data you already have.

-Priority Score, is what all this data was for.
+The last column titled Priority Score is what all this data was for.
 This score is a means of prioritizing the order in which you create the content.
 The higher the priority score, the better of an opportunity the post is to create.

 The logic is simple.